arik-so/bolts/bolt-simple-taproot.md

 As we inherit the anchor output semantics we want to ensure that the remote party can unilaterally sweep their funds after the 1 block CSV delay.
-In order to achieve this property, we'll re-use the `combined_funding_key` here: its in the best interest of the other party to enforce these semantics (mempool pinning mitigation), so the remote party will be forced to always take the script reveeal path.
+In order to achieve this property, we'll re-use the `_funding_key` here: its in the best interest of the other party to enforce these semantics (mempool pinning mitigation), so the remote party will be forced to always take the script reveeal path.